Expert IR35 Guidance – Your guide to IR35 now, to April 2021 and beyond

 When working in the Public Sector, hirers will have to determine the employment status of the contractors they engage.
 Having determined the contractor’s status, Public Sector hirers will then have to inform the “fee payer” (often the supplying agency) whether the contractor should be paid net or gross of tax.

-IR35 decisions should be carried out on a case-by-case basis (as mandated by HMRC).
-However, decisions on IR35 are still more likely to be risk averse and some contractors remain wary of Public Sector assignments for this reason.
+Who decides on IR35 status should be carried out on a case-by-case basis (as mandated by HMRC).
+However, decisions on IR35 are still more likely to be risk-averse and some contractors remain wary of Public Sector assignments for this reason.

 So it’s important to remember that although some contractors remain wary of Public Sector